How I Moved On From a Heartbreak – Part 3: Forgiveness, Closure and Moving On

 Realizations that Helped Me Move On

 It took a long while, but I finally moved on 4 years after we first broke away in 2005.
 The funny thing about these past 4 years is that there were many times when I thought I had moved on during this period, only to find out afterward that I hadn’t.
-I’m glad to say now that majority, if not all, of this episode is now behind me.
+I’m glad to say now that all of this episode is now behind me.
 For sure, this didn’t happen overnight – it was through little steps, little realizations along the way that enabled me to finally put the past behind me.

 Recognizing He Didn’t Want To Be With Me

 Regardless of how his actions were romantic vs. platonic, ultimately I realized that if G was really serious about being together with me, he would have taken action long ago.
 There was no need to dance around at the sidelines, not after all these years too.
 Not in 2005, not in 2006, and certainly not in 2008.
 There could be one billion and one reasons why he didn’t take further action but the fact was he chose not to do so.
-It took me a while to accept this, but when I did I saw things much more objectively.
+It took me a while to accept this, but when I did I saw things much more clearly.

 Realizing He Was Not The One For Me